cloudpilot-emu/cloudpilot-emu/README.md

 ### Emulator

 The emulator is written in C++ and compiled to Web Assembly using emscripten.
-In order to build the WASM binary you need to install the latest version of the emscripten toolchain.
-With that in place you can build the source via
+In order to build the WASM binary you need to install a recent version of the emscripten toolchain.
+Cloudpilot currently builds with 2.0.14, the latest version (2.0.15) breaks LTO optimization.

+With the SDK properly set up you can build the source via

 ```
     $ make -Csrc emscripten